-News: In order to carry out extensive renovation work, The James Joyce Tower will be closed from Sunday 29th September 2013 at 6pm until 2nd February 2014.
+News: In order to carry out extensive renovation work, The James Joyce Tower will be closed from Sunday 29th September 2013 until Spring 2014.

 The James Joyce Tower and Museum is best known for featuring at the beginning of James Joyce’s Ulysses.

 The tower today houses a museum which contains letters, photographs and personal possessions of Joyce.

 James Joyce Tower Saved From Closure

 At one stage, last summer, it seemed that Sandycove’s main attraction, the James Joyce Tower and Museum, would cease to exist.
 The ‘powers that be’ had determined that the resources necessary to keep it open would no longer be available and, as if this recession had not taken enough from us already, it was, now, to strip us of this wonderful facility of international renown.
 It was to deal yet another body-blow to our cultural heritage and to our reputation as a land of scholars.

 Thankfully, the good people of Sandycove & Glasthule (and its environs) were not prepared to let such a catastrophe befall their beloved tower.
 They rallied.
 An organisation of volunteers, the ‘Friends of Joyce Tower Society’ was formed with the objective of keeping the tower and its museum open.
 With the support of Fáilte Ireland (the tower’s current custodian), the Society now operate the tower and keep it open to the public everyday from 10am to 6pm during the summer season and 10am to 4pm for the winter period.
 What’s more, they don’t charge for admission – although they do welcome donations!